 Austrian traditional outfits are similar to German clothing.
 Women wear the Dirndl, a fitted bodice with a knee or full-length skirt, layered with a decorative apron.
 Men wear Lederhosen, knee-length leather shorts often paired with braces.

-Like how tourists wear Kimonos in Japan casually, I rarely saw embracing traditional Austrian outfits.
-Of course, it won’t be wrong if you wear it as a foreigner, but it may be odd!
+Like tourists who casually wear kimonos (the traditional dress) in Japan, I rarely saw people embracing traditional Austrian outfits.
+Of course, it’s not wrong for a foreigner to wear one, but it might feel a bit odd!

 Austrians themselves don’t wear them regularly.
 You’ll only spot them occasionally, mostly at themed restaurants or with tour guides.